Preparedness (learning)

 In psychology, preparedness is a concept developed to explain why certain associations are learned more readily than others.
 For example, phobias related to survival, such as snakes, spiders, and heights, are much more common and much easier to induce in the laboratory than other kinds of fears.
 According to Martin Seligman, this is a result of our evolutionary history.
 The theory states that organisms which learned to fear environmental threats faster had a survival and reproductive advantage.
 Consequently, the innate predisposition to fear these threats became an adaptive human trait.

-The concept of preparedness has also been used to explain why taste aversions are learned so quickly and efficiently compared with other kinds of classical conditioning.
+Although extensively studied in relation to fears and phobias, the concept of preparedness has also been used to explain why taste aversions are learned so quickly and efficiently compared with other kinds of classical conditioning.

+Preparedness theory developed in response to growing evidence against the behaviourist assumption of equipotentiality, the view that the same principles of learning and conditioning apply equally to all stimuli and responses.
+Although influential, the theory has attracted debate.
+Some researchers have proposed that the uneven distribution of fears is a result of cognitive biases in threat expectation instead of inherited predispositions.
+Reviews of experimental literature have also suggested mixed support for Seligman’s original predictions.